-Dedicated to the future leaders in communications and networking, IEEE ComSoc holds an annual student competition, encouraging communications engineering students to expand their knowledge, test and showcase new skills, and inspire innovation.
+The Student Competition 2023 is here!
+Dedicated to the future leaders in communications and networking, IEEE ComSoc holds this annual student competition with the goal of encouraging communications engineering students to expand their knowledge, test and showcase new skills, and inspire innovation.
 The winning student (or student team) can earn up to US$2,000.
-The team leader or the individual of the First prize will be invited to receive the prize at IEEE GLOBECOM 2019, Hawaii, USA, with expenses paid.
+The team leader or individual that wins first prize will be invited to receive the prize at IEEE GLOBECOM 2023.

-The competition, Communication Technology Changing the World, recognizes students or teams of students who demonstrate the capacity to improve the lives of people, through the application of communication technology and the development of projects that meet the human needs of people.
+The Communication Technology Changing the World Student Competition recognizes students, or teams of students, who demonstrate the ability to improve people’s lives through the application of communication technology, to the development of projects displaying potential to contribute to a better future.

 - To individually qualify for the competition, a participant must be a Student member or Graduate Student member of IEEE Communications Society.